Goals a Part of City's Updated Climate Framework

 The city’s new framework also includes more aggressive emissions reduction targets for the community.
 It is important to note that cities alone cannot achieve the scale of emissions reduction required without systems-scale transformations.
 Still, the targets convey the community’s commitment to solving the global climate challenge.

-Ahead of their formal adoption at an upcoming City Council meeting, let’s breakdown the science behind the new targets:
+Formally adopted by City Council on Oct.
+26, let’s breakdown the science behind the new targets:

 1. Reduce Emissions 70% by 2030 (Using a 2018 baseline)